Uyghur Times

 On Friday, Human Rights Watch, Amnesty International, the International Service for Human Rights, and the World Uyghur Congress issued a joint call to action.
 They warned that the ongoing absence of public reporting by the high commissioner to follow up on the documented atrocity crimes risks undermining the trust placed in his office by victims and survivors.

 Responding to these claims, a spokesperson for the U.N.’s rights office acknowledged the concerns regarding Uyghurs, specifically reports of arbitrary detentions, enforced disappearances, and discrimination based on religion and ethnicity faced by the Uyghurs.
-Liz Throssell, speaking to AFP, stated that the UNHCHR is engaging with China on a range of human rights issues, including follow-up to the report.
+Liz Throssell, speaking to AFP, stated that the OHCHR is engaging with China on a range of human rights issues, including follow-up to the report.
 During a recent visit, officials emphasized the adverse impacts of national security and counterterrorism laws, family separation, and the lack of transparency on missing persons, urging China to comply with international law.

 Leave a Reply